Employer of Record in Zambia

 Severance in Zambia

 In Zambia, severance pay is obligatory for most employees, excluding those on certain contracts.
 It applies in cases of medical discharge, contract expiration or termination, redundancy, and employee death.
-The amount varies, from three months' basic pay for medical discharge to 25% of basic pay for contract terminations.
+The amount varies based on the reason for termination.

 Disclaimer